AmserGartref BookTrust Cymru 27/04/20

 Publisher: Barrington Stoke

+After entering a horror-writing competition, Jake and the other winners are being treated to a tour of the house and its ghosts.
 And that’s how Jake finds himself in a grand entrance hall surrounded by gold framed paintings and fancy mirrors.
-But something makes Jake feel rather uncomfortable.